galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

  * Every gene count in then divided by the geometric mean;
  * The median of these ratios is a sample's size factor used for normalization.

-<font color="red">&#10148;</font> Note: For a comprehensive overview of differential gene expression with DESeq2 see [Love:2016](https://www.bioconductor.org/packages/3.3/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf).
+<span style="color: red;">&#10148;</span> Note: For a comprehensive overview of differential gene expression with DESeq2 see [Love:2016](https://www.bioconductor.org/packages/3.3/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf).

 #### DESeq2 in Galaxy